-- (a) For the purposes of this section, the following definitions apply: - "Affordable housing" means any of the following: - (A) Housing that is subject to a recorded covenant, ordinance, or law that restricts rents or sales prices to levels affordable, as defined in Section 50052.5 or 50053 of the Health and Safety Code, to persons and families of moderate, lower, or very low income, as defined in Section 50079.5, 50093, or 50105 of the Health and Safety Code, respectively. - (B) Housing that is subject to any form of rent or price control through a public entity's valid exercise of its police power. - (C) Housing that had been occupied by tenants within five years from the date of approval of the development agreement by a primary tenant who was low income and did not leave voluntarily. - (2) "Highway" means a way or place of whatever nature, publicly maintained and open to the use of the public for purposes of vehicular travel.
-"Highway" includes a street.
+- (a) For the purposes of this section, the following definitions apply: - (1) "Affordable housing" means any of the following: - (A) Housing that is subject to a recorded covenant, ordinance, or law that restricts rents or sales prices to levels affordable, as defined in Section 50052.5 or 50053 of the Health and Safety Code, to persons and families of moderate, lower, or very low income, as defined in Section 50079.5, 50093, or 50105 of the Health and Safety Code, respectively. - B) Housing that is subject to any form of rent or price control through a public entity's valid exercise of its police power. - (C) Housing that had been occupied by tenants within five years from the date of approval of the development agreement by a primary tenant who was low income and did not leave voluntarily. - (2) "Bicycle facilities" includes, but is not limited to, bicycle parking, bicycle sharing facilities, and bikeways as defined in Section 890.4 of the Streets and Highways Code. - (3) "High-occupancy vehicle" means a vehicle with three or more occupants. - (4) "Highway" means a way or place of whatever nature, publicly maintained and open to the use of the public for purposes of vehicular travel.
+"Highway" includes a street. - (5) "Local agency" means a public transit operator, city, county, city and county, special district, joint powers authority, local or regional transportation agency, or congestion management agency. - (6) "Part-time transit lanes" means designated highway shoulders that support the operation of transit vehicles during specified times and are not open to nonpublic transit vehicles at any time - (7) "Project labor agreement" has the same meaning as defined in paragraph (1) of subdivision (b) of Section 2500 of the Public Contract Code. - (8) "Public transit operator" has the same meaning as in Section 99210 of the Public Utilities Code. - (9) "Skilled and trained workforce" has the same meaning as provided in Chapter 2.9 (commencing with Section 2600) of Part 1 of Division 2 of the Public Contract Code. - (10) "Transit lanes" means street design elements that delineate space within the roadbed as exclusive to transit use, either full or part time. - (11) "Transit prioritization projects" means any of the following transit project types on highways or in the public right-of-way: